ehelfrich/jupyter_shell_files/README.md

-### How to launch a Jupyter Notebook on a remote server

-These scripts will launch a Jupyter Notebook on a remote server on your LAN.
-You must have an SSH key setup to allow you to remote into your server without using a password.
-The script can be modified to use a set password, but using public/private keys allows the scripts to not hold any passwords.
-The scripts will check to see if processes are up and if they are killed.

-*uploading remote server scripts at a later date*

-The scripts are slightly Battlestar Galactica themed.  aler_one will launch the notebook and SSH tunnel and combat_landing will close them.
+# Remote Jupyter Notebook

+These scripts allow for a remote jupyter instance to be launched and then port fowarded to your machine.
+The SSH forwarding allows the remote jupyter notebook to be accessed at localhost:22222/tree.

+## Manual Setup
+1. Place the start_jupyter and the stop_jupyter on the remote server and update the path in the remote-jupyter script.
+2. update all instances of <user> to the unix user that the script will be logging into the servers with and running the scripts
+3. SSH keys must be setup to allow for login into the remote server without using a password
+4. The jupyter notebook must be configured to use a password instead of a one-time key

 *These are for my reference, but anyone is welcome to view and modify for their own use.*